 As we say goodbye to our youth, we lose our carefree sense of being immortal and having all the time in the world to figure out our lives.
 Many of us experience fear of the future.
 This book’s purpose is to help us remove our hands from our eyes and face our fears—and moreover, to transcend them.
 The truth is that our 40s can be a decade of loss, but those years also hold the potential to be a time of tremendous gain.

 In the course of researching and writing this book, I facilitated discussion groups across America—from New York City to Seattle; Mississippi to Provo; San Francisco to Montana; Dallas to Chicago; Connecticut to Orange County; and Memphis to Washington, D.C.
 In addition, I conducted individual interviews with women from all different walks of life: from single mothers struggling to make ends meet to high-powered executives; from recovering crack addicts to Ivy Leaguers; from surfers to social workers to stay-at-home moms; from women in their late 30s longing to have children, to 50-plus-year-olds who already have cleared many of the hurdles we’ll discuss; from breast cancer survivors to victims of abuse, to women who have lost both their parents.

 As part of this process, I asked the women to examine a long list of positive values that I had compiled.
 We then had a conversation about which of these values most served to sustain and enhance women’s lives as they entered their fifth decade.
-It soon became clear that the women—regardless of age, race, sexual orientation, or socioeconomic status—all were powerfully drawn to five of what I call the Core Values: grace, connectedness, accomplishment, adventure, and spirituality.
+It soon became clear that the women—regardless of age, race, sexual orientation or socioeconomic status—all were powerfully drawn to five of what I call the Core Values.